Task-Oriented Communication for Multi-Device Cooperative Edge Inference: Variational Distributed Feature Encoding

-where the parameters $\{\bm{\theta}_{k}\}_{k=1}^{K}$ are obtained by the task-relevant feature extraction learned from Algorithm 1.
+where the expectation is taken over the joint distribution of $Y$ and $U_{1:K}$.
 The VDDIB objective is an upper bound of the DDIB objective as shown in Appendix \ref{Appendix:VDDIB}.
 The variational distributions are formulated as follows: